juhu1705/DFSMod/README.txt

 A Minecraft Mod based on my idears for a story called Die fünf Schwerter - Schatten und Licht.
 It deals with five new species.
 While discovering the world you maybe will choose one of them as your ones.

-It is not even nearly finished yet.
-I only added the first structures, items and blocks and a really agressive entity called soul.
-Don't go into desserts when you want your world not to explode.
-This will be removed in near future.
-But for the moment it is much to fun to experiment with.
+This Mod is not finished yet, but there will be no more support for Minecraft 1.15.2.
+In future I will update only on 1.16.2 Mincraft version!

 Good luck